lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/showPartitions.svg" target="./diagrams/showPartitions.svg" alt="syntax diagram for show partitions command" layout="@break@" -->

-List the defined partitions of a table when a table has been created as partitioned.
-You can filter the returned partitions using the *partitionSpec* option.
+List the defined partitions of a table when a table was created as partitioned.
+You can filter the returned partitions by using the *partitionSpec* option.

 ```sql